We look forward to hearing from you!

 Frances received her League of American Bicyclists Cycling Instructor certification in 2006, and developed curriculum for and taught the Safe Routes to Schools program in Marin County for 7 years.
 As a cycling mother, she created and conducts Riding with Youth/Family Biking Workshop lesson plans, to help families bike in a safe, pleasant environment for everyone.
 Frances lives in Tiburon with her biking family: husband Bill Melbostad, and MTB champion son, Teddy Hayden.

-In addition to serving as President of our Board, Joel is a League Certified cycling instructor and serves as an instructor for Family Biking Workshops and other educational programs.
+In addition to serving on our Board of Directors, Joel is a League Certified cycling instructor and serves as an instructor for Family Biking Workshops and other educational programs.
 His main form of transportation is his bike, and prior to retirement was a regular bike commuter for over 30 years.